Italic type: Oblique type compared to italics

 The printing historian and artistic director Stanley Morison was for a time in the inter-war period interested in the oblique type style, which he felt stood out in text less than a true italic and should supersede it.
 He argued in his article Towards an Ideal Italic that serif book typefaces should have as the default sloped form an oblique and as a complement a script typeface where a more decorative form was preferred.
 He made an attempt to promote the idea by commissioning the typeface Perpetua from Eric Gill with a sloped roman rather than an italic, but came to find the style unattractive; Perpetua's italic when finally issued had the conventional italic a, e and f.
 Morison wrote to his friend, type designer Jan van Krimpen, that in developing Perpetua's italic "we did not give enough slope to it.
 When we added more slope, it seemed that the font required a little more cursive to it."
 (Note: Spelling modernised to avoid confusion–Morison wrote 'fount', the usual spelling in British English at the time.)
 A few other type designers replicated his approach for a time: Van Krimpen's Romulus and William Addison Dwiggins' Electra were both released with obliques.
 (Note: Electra was later reissued–although not in Britain–with a true italic, which is the only form most digitisations include.
 An exception is Jim Parkinson's Aluminia revival, which includes both.
 Romulus was issued on Morison's plan with an oblique a script typeface companion, Cancelleresca Bastarda, which has longer ascenders and descenders than Romulus does.
 Digital period type designer James Puckett describes the obliques on both Romulus and Electra as "spectacular failures [which] pretty much killed the idea for serifed types.")
-Morison's Times New Roman typeface has a very traditional true italic in the style of the late eighteenth century, which he later wryly commented owed "more to Didot than dogma".
+Morison's Times New Roman typeface has a very traditional true italic in the style of the late 18th century, which he later wryly commented owed "more to Didot than dogma".

 Some serif designs primarily intended for headings rather than body text are not provided with an italic, Engravers and some releases of Cooper Black and Baskerville Old Style being common examples of this.
 In addition, computer programmes may generate an 'italic' style by simply slanting the regular style if they cannot find an italic or oblique style, though this may look awkward with serif fonts for which an italic is expected.
 Professional designers normally do not simply tilt fonts to generate obliques but make subtle corrections to correct the distorted curves this introduces.
 Many sans-serif families have oblique fonts labelled as italic, whether or not they include "true italic" characteristics.